 Walfrid did not die alone.
-His son Radfrid was also murdered by the Vikings.
+His son Radfrid was also murdered by the wild Vikings.
 Walfrid and Radfrid must have lived in the second half of the tenth century.
 Walfrid’s name is also spelled as Walfried, Waldefrid, Wilfrid, Walfridus or Wolfryt.
-His place of orgin is usually mentioned as well.
+His place of origin is usually mentioned as well.
 So, Walfrid of Bedum.
-But also, Walfrid of Bedderwald, or Walfrid of Bodderwald as the region was known back then.
-Radfrid’s name is also written as Radfried, Ratfridum or Radfridus.
+But also, Walfrid of Bedderwald, or Walfrid of Bodderwald as the smaller region where he lived was known back then.
+Son Radfrid’s name is also written as Radfried, Ratfridum or Radfridus.

 Concerning its meaning, the name Walfrid is composed of the Old Frisian verb walda ‘to rule’ and the word frethe ‘peace’ (Mulder-Bakker 2021).
 Compare frethe with frede in modern Mid-Frisian speech, meaning peace still.
 Hence, the ‘peace ruler’.
 The name Radfrid consists of rad or red meaning ‘council’ and frethe (Van Schaik 1985).

 On their way back to their longships, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
-The cella was located where the Saint Walfrid church of Bedum stands today.
-Walfrid was an iliterate and pious man who travelled twice every day of the year barefoot to Groningen to attend matins, mass and vespers.
-Walfrid had prophesied the raid of the Vikings, and that he himself would die.
+The cella was located where the Saint Walfrid church of Bedum with its pockmarked walls stands today.
+Walfrid was an illiterate and pious man who walked barefoot twice, every day of the year to Groningen.
+To attend matins, mass and vespers.
+Walfrid had prophesied the raid of the Vikings, and that he himself would die on the occasion.
 The Vikings walked Walfrid to their encampment near their ships.
 Here they tortured Walfrid and, finally, beheaded him.
-Merely because he was a Christian, according to the abovementioned Passio Walfridi that is.
+Merely because he was a Christian.
+According to the abovementioned Passio Walfridi, this is.

-The whole sequence of events, by the way, has several similarities to what happened to the Scottish monk Saint Jerome in western Frisia, near the town of modern Noordwijk in province Zuid Holland.
-Jerome had travelled to Frisia in the year 847 to preach the gospel among the heathen Frisians.
+The whole sequence of events, by the way, has several parallels with what happened to the Scottish monk Saint Jerome in western Frisia, near the town of modern Noordwijk in province Zuid Holland.
+Jerome had travelled in high spirit to Frisia in the year 847 to preach the gospel among the heathen Frisians.
 When Vikings entered the region, Jerome refused to betray his believe, and was beheaded too.
 Find a bit more about Saint Jerome in our post The Abbey of Egmond and the Rise of Gerulfing Dynasty.

 The bishop of Münster (not the pope) declared Walfrid and Radfrid saints, and also ordered the construction of a stone, cruciform church because of increasing numbers of pilgrims.
 This church would become the Walfriduskerk ‘Walfrid church’ you can visit to this day.
-The construction started from mid-eleventh into the twelfth centuries (Karstkarel 2007).
+Construction started from mid-eleventh into the twelfth centuries (Karstkarel 2007).
 Not only pilgrims from Frisia came to Bedum but also from far beyond.
-At the end of the fifteenth century, the church was enlarged, resulting in a great hall-church with a high choir.
+At the end of the fifteenth century, the church was enlarged.
+Resulting in a great hall-church with a high choir.
 Much bigger than today.
-With the arrival of the protestant believe in the region in the sixteenth century, building activites came to a halt.
-The catholic faith was being marginalised, and the church and chapel started to fall into disrepair.
+With the arrival of the protestant believe in the region in the sixteenth century, building activities came to a halt.
+The catholic faith was being marginalized, and the church and chapel started to fall into disrepair.
 Already in 1661, the high choir was dismantled.
-Much of the stone has been re-used for houses and other constructions.
+Much of the stone has been re-used for houses and other constructions in the village.

-Around 1800, the north ailse was seperated from the church and turned into the residence of the sacristan.
+Around 1800, the north aisle was separated from the church and turned into the residence of the sacristan.
 In the year 1859, the church was even offered for sale.
 A year later, vaults of the middle and southern aisles collapsed.
-After this incident the church recieved its present stucco.
+After this incident the church received its present stucco.
 Investments to tear down the whole building exceeded estimated returns out of new property development.
-So, it stayed.
+So, nobody wanted to buy the church and it stayed.
 No business case to tear it down.
 In 1911, yet another narrow escape from eternal downfall.
 Lightening hit the tower and caught fire.
 Luckily, only the spire burned off.
 For long the tower stayed flattened.
 Until 1957, when it got the typical four-sided sloping roof you can see today.
 It bears resemblance to the roof of one of the two towers of the twelfth-century Our Lady Mary Cathedral in Ribe, Denmark.
 Ribe, by the way, the oldest city of Scandinavia and founded by merciless Frisian merchants.

-Feastdays are on June 22, the translatio ‘transfer of the relics’, and on December 3.
-If you want to admire the interior of the church, the church is only open on Saterdays from May 1st to October 1st, between 14:00-16:00 hours.
+Feast days are on June 22, the translatio ‘transfer of the relics’, and on December 3.
+If you want to admire the interior of the church, the church is only open on Saturdays from May 1st to October 1st, between 14:00-16:00 hours.
 Alternatively, join service on Sundays from 09:30.

 We give you the top three of leaning towers in Frisia: